JimiIT92/BetterSnowierSnow/README.md

 You can download Better Snowier Snow from the [CurseForge page](https://www.curseforge.com/minecraft/bukkit-plugins/better-snowier-snow).

+You can also download Better Snowier Snow from the [Spigot page](https://www.spigotmc.org/resources/better-snowier-snow.89028/)

-This is the only place where I directly upload new releases.
+These are the only places where I directly upload new releases.
 Every other website shouldn't be trusted.

 # 🍺 Support the project
 Developing and maintaining this plugin requires some time and effort, but after all I really enjoy doing this ❤